101 Dalmatians (1996 film): Plot

 With the family devastated at the loss of their puppies, Pongo uses the twilight bark to carry the message via the dogs and other animals of the United Kingdom, while Roger and Anita notify the police.
 Anita realizes Cruella was behind the kidnappings and confirms her suspicion when she shows Roger and Nanny her portfolio.
 An Airedale Terrier named Kipper follows Jasper and Horace to the mansion, and finds all of the puppies, who he helps escape under the duo's noses.
 They make their way to a nearby farm, where they are later joined by Pongo and Perdita.
 Cruella arrives at the mansion and discovers what has happened.
 Angry with the thieves' failure, she decides to carry out the job herself.
 After several mishaps, Jasper and Horace discover nearby police looking for Cruella and hand themselves in, joining Skinner who was attacked in defense while trying to capture a puppy who had been left behind.
 Cruella tracks the puppies to the farm and tries to capture them, but the farm animals incapacitate her.
 The police arrive and arrest Cruella, before sending the puppies home.

 Pongo, Perdita and their puppies are reunited with Roger, Anita and Nanny.
 After being informed that the remaining 84 puppies have no home to go to, as they have not yet been claimed by any owners, they decide to adopt them.
 Roger finally creates a successful video game, featuring Dalmatian puppies as the protagonists and Cruella as the villain.
 With this success, they move out of London to the countryside with their millions.
 Roger and Anita have a baby girl, while the dogs grow up with puppies of their own.

 Production

 The animatronic creatures used in the film are provided by Jim Henson's Creature Shop.
 Producer Edward S. Feldman guaranteed the adoption of every puppy used in the film.
 Over 300 Dalmatian puppies were used over the course of filming, because "we could only use them when they were 5 or 6 weeks old and at their cutest."
 Filming took place at Shepperton Studios in London.

 Writer John Hughes approached Glenn Close for the role of Cruella de Vil, but she initially turned it down.
-The film's costume designer Anthony Powell, who was working with Close on the Broadway show Sunset Boulevard, then convinced her to take it.
+The film's costume designer, Anthony Powell, was working with Close on the Broadway show Sunset Boulevard and convinced her to take the role.

 Minster Court was used as the exterior of Cruella de Vil's fashion house.
 Sarum Chase was used as the exterior of her home.
 Cruella's car is a modified 1976 Panther De Ville.